leeper/opinioncourse/README.md

 # Public Opinion Seminar #

 This repository holds materials for a course on public opinion.
 The initial version of this course is being conducted as a master seminar at Aarhus University during Autumn term 2013.
+The course website can be found at: http://thomasleeper.com/opinioncourse/.

 ## Syllabus ##